sensu/sensu-docs/content/sensu-core/0.29/reference/filters.md

 ## Built-in Filters
 ### Occurrences filter {#built-in-filters-occurrences}

-The occurrences filter is included in every install of Sensu.
+The occurrences filter is included in every installation of Sensu.
 It lets you control the number of duplicate events that reach the handler.
 You can apply the occurrences filter to a handler using the `filters` handler definition attribute.